Riley Greene Player Props: Tigers vs. Rays

-The Detroit Tigers, including Riley Greene and his .575 slugging percentage over his past 10 games, battle starter Aaron Civale and the Tampa Bay Rays at Comerica Park, Saturday at 1:10 PM ET.
+The Detroit Tigers, including Riley Greene and his .550 slugging percentage over his past 10 games, take on starting pitcher Tyler Glasnow and the Tampa Bay Rays at Comerica Park, Sunday at 1:40 PM ET.

 Riley Greene Game Info & Props vs. the Rays